Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Consensus based optimization (CBO)

 which indicates that at each iteration, each particle is resampled around the target consensus point with a variance proportional to its distance to the consensus point.
-This corresponds to a special case of CBO called consensus-based sampling (CBS)~\cite{fornasier2024consensus}.
+This corresponds to a special case of CBO called consensus hopping~\cite{riedl2023gradient}.

-Note that this is different from the sample generation in the PI update in~\eqref{eq:sampling_pro}, where each particle at the current generation (iteration) is resampled around the target consensus point with a fixed covariance $\Sigma$, independent of the particle's distance to the consensus point. \end{remark}
+Note that the specific type of consensus hopping we defined in~\eqref{eq:cbo_dyn_discrete_reduce} is different from the sample generation in the PI update in~\eqref{eq:sampling_pro}, where each particle at the current generation (iteration) is resampled around the target consensus point with a fixed covariance $\Sigma$, independent of the particle's distance to the consensus point. \end{remark}